The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: Two Colors

 \section{Two Colors}

-Recall that our overall goal is to prove that the $2$-dimensional WL algorithm assigns special colors to 2-separators in a graph.
-We will use Lemma \ref{la:as-main} to prove this in case the tuples $(u,u)$ and $(v,v)$ of a 2-separator $\{u,v\}$ obtain the same color under the $2$-dimensional WL algorithm.
+Recall that our overall goal is to prove that $2$-WL assigns special colors to $2$-separators.
+We will use Lemma \ref{la:as-main} to prove this in case the tuples $(u,u)$ and $(v,v)$ of a $2$-separator $\{u,v\}$ obtain the same $\chi_2$-color.
 To treat the much more difficult case that $u$ and $v$ obtain distinct colors, we intend to generalize the results of the previous section to two vertex colors.
-Maybe somewhat surprisingly, we obtain a similar statement to Lemma \ref{la:as-main}.
-However, now we require the input graphs to be 2-connected (instead of only being connected).
-This is a necessary condition, since for example the star graphs $K_{1,n}$ for $n \geq 2$ are neither 3-connected nor cycles but still have only two vertex colors under the $2$-dimensional WL algorithm.
+Maybe somewhat surprisingly, we obtain a statement that is similar to Lemma \ref{la:as-main}.
+However, now we require the input graphs to be $2$-connected instead of only being connected.
+This is a necessary condition, since, for example, the star graphs $K_{1,n}$ for $n \geq 2$ are neither $3$-connected nor cycles but still, the image of $\chi_2$ only contains two vertex colors for them.